my-name-is-p/struceOS-Pegasus-Theme/README.md

     - Toggle Video Mute: Y / △

 # Customizable Settings
-The most useful settings are now in an settings panel within the theme.
+The most useful settings are now in a settings panel within the theme.
 The rest can be found in template/settings.
 The default settings are below for reference:

     //Fonts
     property string fontFamilyRegular: